 The school places considerable importance on personal, social, moral and health education.
-Learning in these areas is developed through the P.S.D and Citizenship lessons and the day-to-day life of the school.
-Students in each year group will participate in six 'PSD Days' during the academic year.
-Normal lessons will be suspended on these days.
+Learning in these areas is developed through the Life Skills and Character Education curriculum, and the day-to-day life of the school.

 It is the school's legal responsibility to provide 'Relationship and Sex' and 'Health' education in the context of family relationships and to inform parents that this is taking place.
-Parents do have the legal right to withdraw their children from the sex education aspects of PSD days after formally writing to Ms Davies (Headteacher) and meeting to discuss the reasons for the withdrawal.
+Parents do have the legal right to withdraw their children from the sex education aspects of Life Skills days after formally writing to Ms Davies (Headteacher) and meeting to discuss the reasons for the withdrawal.
 The Children and Social Work Act 2017 makes RSE mandatory in all schools from 2020.
 Sex Education in Science is mandatory.
 Parents are not allowed to withdraw their child from relationship or health education.